 Platelet Rich Plasma or PrP is a a relatively new approach to hair loss in the hair transplant industry.
 When we say “new”, that means it is the newest treatment out that has traction.
 We waited for a couple of years for its efficacy to gain time-tested positive results.
-It was first tested in athlete injuries, chronic wounds, and finally made its way to hair restoration.
+PrP was first tested and now used routinely in athletic injuries, chronic wounds, and finally made its way to hair restoration.
 Now we have added this service as a viable medical treatment and NOT a surgical treatment for hair loss.

 What is PrP?

 In mammalian blood, there is a component that arrives to a traumatic injury first, and begins a cascade of repair events.
 This is accomplished by releasing biochemicals that attract repairing white blood cells and enhancing the expression of cell receptors around the injury to increase the activity of repairing when the white cells and other cells arrive.
 It is a very complex event.
 The platelets themselves can plug a laceration in vessels, and other tissue to stop bleeding.
 These platelets are so important that without them you would not live long without a transfusion of plasma.
 They are produced in the marrow in your long bones just as white blood cells and red blood cells are produced.
 So what does this mean for hair?